Enjoy sex like you used to

 • Masturbating is healthy and normal.
 There's nothing wrong with masturbating when you feel in the mood for sexual activity but can’t or don’t want to have sex.

-• There’s no clear link between masturbation and testosterone.
+• There’s no clear link between masturbating and lower testosterone levels.
 Normally, when any type of sexual behavior is bad for your health, the effect is easy to detect in a scientific study.
 Studies on masturbation and testosterone don’t show any clear relationship.

 • Low testosterone is surprisingly common.
-While masturbation isn’t a likely cause of low testosterone, low-T can and does affect many men.
+While masturbation isn’t a likely cause, low T can and does affect many men.
 As such, it’s important to talk to your healthcare provider if you notice any of the symptoms listed above.

-We offer a range of erectile dysfunction treatments online, including FDA-approved medications such as sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®) and avanafil (Stendra®).
+If needed, we offer a range of prescription erectile dysfunction treatments online, including FDA-approved medications like sildenafil (the active ingredient in Viagra®) and tadalafil (Cialis®).

 Editorial Standards